Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 Contract Support

-In addition to fixed-scope packages, I can support defined narrative/worldbuilding tasks for teams that need help clarifying world logic, quest structure, faction pressure, tone direction, pitch materials, or internal documentation.
+In addition to fixed-scope packages, I can support teams that need defined help with world logic, quest structure, faction pressure, tone direction, pitch materials, or internal documentation.

 • Narrative documentation cleanup and structure